 Why jing is so important

 Jing is the quintessence of creative energy.
 It is what determines the level of our vitality, stamina and libido.
-Unlike the chi energy that comes from the food we eat, which can be replenished each day, jing is inherited from our parents and cannot be replaced when it runs out.
+Unlike the chi energy that comes from the food we eat and which can be replenished each day, jing is inherited from our parents and cannot be replaced when it runs out.
 Our reservoir of jing becomes depleted and exhausted as we age.
 It’s an inescapable fact of life.

-Some activities burn more jing than others.
+It’s important to know that some activities burn more jing than others.
 In men, it is lost each time they ejaculate semen, which is why Taoists and Tantric practitioners have developed sexual practices that avoid this.
 In women, jing is lost (to a lesser extent than ejaculation) through menstruation.

 Some lifestyle choices can also contribute to this.
 Extreme physical sports, drinking alcohol, overworking and overeating will burn jing at a quicker rate.
 And when you stay up late doing mindless stuff, especially when you are so tired you can hardly keep your eyes open, you have to draw on reserves of energy to do that.
 It comes from your store of jing.